digitalmediabremen/fictions-speculations-and-imaginaries/index.md

 - Lilly Hoffmann
 - Zwe Oak Soe

-initated by Henrik Nieratschker and Prof Dennis P Paul
+The project was initiated by Henrik Nieratschker and Prof Dennis P Paul